 The ultimate Peruvian-inspired brunch in the heart of London.
 With some of the best food and drinks this side of Lima, the new Señor Ceviche site in Fitzrovia offers an exclusive brunch menu to start your weekend in style.
 In a colourful space inspired by the grand colonial architecture of the Peruvian capital, enjoy signature ceviches and tiraditos for a fresh start to the day, or opt for the innovative and delicious cornbread french toast with tomato salsa, avocado, poached eggs and yuzu truffle hollandaise.
 Make it a boozy brunch with free flowing Piscos or Cusqueñas for just £18 a person.
 We’ll drink to that!
 18 Charlotte Street, London W1,

-The Ivy Tower Bridge
+The Ivy, Tower Bridge and Soho

 Aquavit London, St James’ Market